-You can take inspirations from the footage underneath where the aggressor escaped after losing his blade to his target
+You can take inspirations from the footage underneath where the Aggressor escaped after losing his blade to his target

 But what if there is no exit or it’s blocked, what should you do?
 It depends on the situation concerned.
-If the aggressor is predetermined to punch you, you won’t have much time for de-escalation or even running.
+If the Aggressor is predetermined to punch you, you won’t have much time for de-escalation or even running.

 Most knife attacks are ambushes mainly between 3 ft. of their victims.
-3 feet is to close obviously and you won’t have time to figure out what’s happening!
+3 feet is too close obviously and you won’t have time to figure out what’s happening!
 Here, the defense techniques comes to play…